openmrs/openmrs-contrib-rest-api-docs/source/includes/Orders/order.md

 ### List orders

-* Fetch all non-retired roles that match any specified parameters otherwise fetch all non-retired roles.
+* Fetch all non-retired orders that match any specified parameters otherwise fetch all non-retired orders.
 If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     ##### Query Parameters